paproki/UKBUtils/README.md

 I do recommend to have the master Fail log into the bulkID folder and possible the original bulk file for reference.

+Iddeally it would be good to replace cp with rsync, however I'm not entirely sure it is recommended for use with rdm?

 # Documentation for Create_bulk_file.sh

 Write more documentation when I have more time.
 In the meantime you can look at the script itself it is pretty intuitive.